 Hulk Hogan: Wrestling legend dies aged 71

-Wrestling legend Hulk Hogan has passed away at the age of 71, the WWE has confirmed.
+Wrestling legend Hulk Hogan has died at the age of 71, the WWE has confirmed.

 "WWE is saddened to learn WWE Hall of Famer Hulk Hogan has passed away," the WWE wrote on social media.